-Ensure the backup\path parameter of the BART 2.5.1 configuration file is set to a new directory and not to any existing BART 2.x backup catalog.
-New full backups and incremental backups taken using BART 2.5.1 must be stored in a new BART backup catalog.
+Ensure the backup_path> parameter of the BART configuration file is set to a new directory and not to any existing BART 2.x backup catalog.
+New full backups and incremental backups taken using BART 2.5.x.x must be stored in a new BART backup catalog.

-Note: The bart.cfg configuration file is only required on the BART 2.5.1 host from which you will invoke BART subcommands.
+Note: The bart.cfg configuration file is only required on the BART 2.5.x.x host from which you will invoke BART subcommands.
 BART does not require the bart.cfg file on hosts on which an incremental backup will be restored.

-Step 3: Repeat the process described in this section to upgrade to BART 2.5.1 on each remote hosts where an incremental backup will be restored.
+Step 3: Repeat the process described in this section to upgrade to BART 2.5.x.x on each remote hosts where an incremental backup will be restored.